Why Time Savings Are a Big Deal for Student Housing Teams

 These all-in-one complexes save time thats usually spent commuting from one location to the next, just to get a work-out in or perhaps see a movie.

-Generally, having centralized facilities and entertainment centres makes daily life more efficient.
+Generally, having centralized facilities and entertainment centres makes daily tasks more manageable.

 Three major forces are driving this shift: